 A couple examples:

-- We created a dashboard leveraging post-purchase survey data to illuminate which areas of the US over-indexed in terms of delivery issues/complaints – this allows our fulfilment teams to catch potential issues more effectively.
+We created a dashboard leveraging post-purchase survey data to illuminate which areas of the US over-indexed in terms of delivery issues/complaints – this allows our fulfillment teams to catch potential issues more effectively.

 What’s the coolest thing you’ve been able to do with data for Deckers?

 The coolest thing we’ve done with data is really making it much more accessible throughout the organization and empowering the business units throughout the company by giving them the ability to be agile in terms of data-driven decision-making.
 A common issue that a lot of companies face is the high barrier-to-entry that’s involved with accessing data.
 We’ve been laser-focused on lowering that barrier for our stakeholders over the past year, making consumer data & analytics a core tenet of how our partners approach problems and make decisions.
 Amperity has been a major catalyst in these efforts.

 What is your favorite feature/capability in Amperity and what do you use it for?